 David Wu (the editor of Bride of Chucky) was Ronny’s first choice to edit the movie but he became busy as a TV director, so Ronny hired Mark Stevens because he edited Joel Schumacher’s Phone Booth.
 Much to his surprise, the studio supervisors stayed away from him once he first showed them the dailies.
 One of the endings which didn’t make it into the final cut was when the teens win by killing the titular terrors and live long enough to walk away.
 Ronny didn’t like it.
 The safe studio didn’t want to use it because it took away from extending the franchise.
 Back to David in 2003, he saw Bad Boys II before Ronny did.
 Wu told Yu that the story structure was much like the popcorn movies made by Cinema City.
 This makes sense given that the car chase at the beginning is identical to the one in Jackie’s Police Story.
 The old guy in the above photo is Robert Shaye.
-He is the CEO of N.L.C.
+He is the N.L.C.
+CEO.
 Rob, being something of a H.K. film fan, was instrumental in the casting of Donnie Yen for Blade II.
 It was also Rob’s idea to have him be the film’s fight choreographer.

 With all the commotion surrounding the popularity of Chinese celebrities in 2003, I was (and still am) surprised that Jing never made a Hollywood movie.
 Such a conceit was a given, since he was given a few opportunities (some unannounced projects) yet he rejected them because he felt that Hollywood didn’t need him.
 He (and H.K. cinema) would’ve benefited from it.
 More of his movies would be re-released on DVD and screened on television (especially H.K. non-action cinema).
 On Jing’s Facebook fan-page (which was removed in 2014), a man named Julian Keogh had typed (in 2010): “If Wong Jing’s movies were exposed to a Western audience, they would be happier and healthier people.
 I hope it happens one day – in my opinion, there’s more laughs in 5 minutes of his movies than entire scripts from Hollywood.”